-Here’s my healthy homemade version of Starbuck’s famous Mocha Frappuccino® Blended Coffee!
+Here’s my healthy homemade version of Starbuck’s famous Mocha Frappuccino!

 My version is Paleo-friendly and is completely free of those unhealthy syrups and other sweeteners Starbucks uses in their blended ice coffee drinks.
-Eliminating certain unhealthy ingredients from this drink does not affect the flavor or texture at all!
+Eliminating some of those unhealthy ingredients does not affect the flavor!

 To make the whipped cream, I used a can of full fat coconut milk to keep this recipe dairy-free.
-I didn’t add any sweetener to it and I just whipped the cream until fluffy (see instructions in the recipe below for how to do this).
+I didn’t add any sweetener to it, and I just whipped the cream until fluffy (watch video above or follow the instructions in the recipe below).
 If you can eat dairy, I also recommend topping your coffee with heavy whipped cream made from grass-fed cows which is another great source of fat and nutrients.
-However, skipping the whipped cream altogether in this recipe is perfectly fine and won’t affect the flavor or texture of your drink.
+Skipping the whipped cream altogether is also perfectly fine if you prefer to do that.

-Starbucks usually adds some kind of milk to their Frappuccinos® to make their drink creamier.
-In this recipe, I chose to use almond butter and water instead.
-Combining these two ingredients together is like adding homemade almond milk to your coffee!
+Starbucks usually adds some kind of milk to their Frappuccinos and in my recipe, I chose to use almond butter and water instead.
+Combining these two ingredients is like adding homemade almond milk to your coffee!